 There was a slight improvement in the staffing levels

-in the departments from the price year Eastimately at 1780 on increase of 26% on 2017's fours of 1418 in the departments from the prior year.
+in the departments from the prior year.
 Fortunately, there were no resignations in the year, which would have worsened the situation.
 A comparison of 2017 and 2018 is presented in Table 1.